 It is possible for sellers to receive all cash at close and not guarantee client retention.
 Due to years of brainwashing about guaranteeing client retention, this sentence should be read over and over again until it sinks in.
 To better understand how one receives all cash without guaranteeing client retention, one needs to recognize who the actual buyers are.
 (See “Who are the buyers?”)
 Also, knowing what is most valuable to buyers in the market is imperative.
 Ultimately, the open market (your peers) will decide the value of your practice based on what they are willing to pay and how they are willing to pay for it.

-Following are the seven factors that have the greatest effect on value.
+Following are the seven factors that have the greatest effect on accounting practice value.

-Recurrence of Revenues: Professional practices generally consist of recurring revenue or a client stream which returns annually for another “drink at the trough.”
+Recurrence of Revenues: A professional accounting firm or practice generally consists of recurring revenue or a client stream that returns annually for another “drink at the trough.”
 If this important component even appears to be absent, the selling price is affected negatively.
-For instance, a firm drawing significant income from non-recurring items like litigation support might not be worth as much as one composed largely of traditional tax and write-up.
-A practice which relies on periodic tax consulting, as opposed to one heavy into on-going tax compliance, will generally be less appealing to prospective buyers.
+For instance, an accounting firm drawing significant income from non-recurring items like litigation support might not be worth as much as one composed largely of traditional tax and write-up.
+A practice that relies on periodic tax consulting, as opposed to one heavy into on-going tax compliance, will generally be less appealing to prospective buyers.

 Size: The size impacts the number of potential buyers.
 For example, there are many more buyers willing and able to buy a practice with $300,000 of annual gross revenue than one bringing in $2,000,000.
 A larger pool of potential buyers results in a better multiple.
 On the other hand, a very small practice might lose value if it is not large enough to support the buyer.